PygmalionAI/aphrodite-engine/docs/pages/installation/installation-windows.md

 #### Building

-Simply, clone the repository and run the following commands:
+Simply, clone the repository and run the following commands in `Developer PowerShell for VS 2022` (search for it in the Start menu):

 ```console
 git clone https://github.com/PygmalionAI/aphrodite-engine.git